iyzg/notebooks/_src/snippets.md

 An interesting idea is that intelligence is the ability to create more problems that only *more intelligence* can solve.
 In a way, intelligence is necessarily self-propagating since it makes issues only it can solve.
 Under this framework of thinking, perhaps computers are a form of intelligence since they've certainly created a new class of problems.
 (Counter point: *they* haven't done that, humans have made new problems using computers)!

 A maybe productive way to think about AGI is when it creates problems that only it can solve.
 This is why a truly superhuman AGI has arrived.
 If it creates problems that both it and humans can solve, then it is some in-between intelligence, and if it creates problems that it can't solve, I'm not sure this is any sort of general recursively improving intelligence.

+### XV.
+2 * lifespan for Nobels

+Since ideas that stand the test of the time are the most impressive, we should wait for the test of time.
+Nobel's should only be awarded for work that was done $2 * \text{lifespan}$ years after someone died.
+The $2$ here is arbitrary, but hyping things up every other day like a news cycle is probably not so great.